hristova23/hristova23/README.md

 ### Hi there, I'm Victoriya - aka hristova23 👋

-## I'm a Sport Enthusiast, Schoolgirl and Developer!!!
+## I'm a Sport Enthusiast, Schoolgirl, Nerd and a Rookie Developer!!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other nerds
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects and Develop skills
-- ⚡ Fun fact: I love to draw and play all sports
+- ⚡ Fun fact: I love to do anything

 ### Connect with me: